Privacy Policy

 You will not be asked to provide us with any information when you visit our Platform.

-However, to fully utilize our Platform, we may collect PII, such as your name, email, phone number, business and website information, and address.
+However, to use our Platform in its entirety, we may collect PII, such as your name, email address, phone number, business and website information, and address.

 We may also collect your relevant payment or credit card information if you wish to pay for any services offered through the Platform.